 A house fire in Pensacola can happen at any time.
 Unfortunately, homeowners often throw belongings away that appear to be unfixable when really, they can be restored.
 There are professional restoration companies that specialize in salvaging and restoring your damaged items.
 Complete DKI is your one stop shop for all your restoration needs!
-Complete DKI has provided are a few tips on how to salvage items such as clothing, all the way to books!
+Below are a few tips on how to salvage items such as clothing, all the way to books!
 FEMA also has some pointers.

 Some items that can possibly be salvaged are; clothing, cooking utensils, electrical appliances, food, rugs and carpets, leather and books, walls, floors and furniture (including wood), and money.
 (Yes, money!)